cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>Why search? </summary>
 Search is a global mechanism that is globally understood by everyone, regardless of language, race, age.
 It is somewhat a basic instinct much like searching for food to survive.
 In the digital realm with the help of search, we gain answers to our questions, which we constantly ask.
 Search helps us to build a model around any subject that is of interest to us.
-With the use of search we can build databases, which can lead to a great number of useful instruments (on these later).
+With the use of search, we can build databases, which can lead to a great number of useful instruments (on these later).
 </details>

 <details>